 Horse Stance requires you keep Ryo evenly balanced while squatting.
 Press the action button repeatedly to keep him balanced along the line in the middle of the screen.
 As long as the line is green, you will earn the maximum XP for the exercise.

-Both of these endurance activities have seven tiers of 10-level increments.
-Theoretically, once you complete all seven tiers on both of them, you will have maximum endurance.
-Though, as I said, I'm still early in the game and there could be more to it down the line.
+Each of these endurance activities has seven tiers of 10-level increments.
+Once you complete all seven tiers for each exercise, you will have maximum endurance.

 That's it for our Shenmue 3 training guide.
 Now you know where to train and why to train.
 While leveling up quickly isn't completely necessary, it does make the game easier, especially once you start facing off against tougher enemies.